alexsweeten/snacc/README.md

     pip install virtualenv

-Then in the directory you want to use, create a virtualenv named mechwolf-env:
+Then in the directory you want to use, create a virtualenv named env:

     virtualenv -p python3.6 env